 Visitation Summary

-Glacier National Park returns to the Top 10 in 2025 with 3.14 million visitors, bumping Joshua Tree from the list.
-The park’s Going-to-the-Sun Road vehicle reservation system hasn’t slowed demand one bit.
-As the park’s namesake glaciers continue to shrink, more people seem determined to see them before they’re gone.
+Glacier National Park held the #10 spot with 3,136,557 visits in 2025, down slightly from 2024.
+The vehicle reservation era on Going-to-the-Sun Road hasn’t dented demand.
+As the park’s namesake glaciers continue to shrink, more folks seem determined to see them before they’re gone.

 Description

 Glacier National Park is one of the most spectacular places on the planet.
-The Crown of the Continent, as it’s known, features over 700 miles of trails threading through some of the most dramatic mountain scenery in North America.
-Turquoise lakes, ancient glaciers, and the legendary Going-to-the-Sun Road make this a bucket-list park for good reason.
+The Crown of the Continent features over 700 miles of trails threading through the most dramatic mountain scenery in the lower 48.
+Turquoise lakes, ancient ice, and the legendary Going-to-the-Sun Road earn this park its reputation.

 Best Time To Visit

-The best time to visit Glacier National Park is mid-July through mid-September when Going-to-the-Sun Road is fully open.
-September offers fewer crowds and a chance to see fall colors creeping into the alpine valleys.
+The best time to visit Glacier National Park is mid-July through mid-September, when Going-to-the-Sun Road is fully open.
+September offers fewer crowds and fall color creeping into the alpine valleys.

 When to Visit to Avoid Crowds

 Every park on this list has a peak season that can turn even the most spectacular scenery into a traffic jam.
-Here is our quick reference for timing your visit to skip the worst of it.
+Here’s our quick reference for timing your visit to skip the worst of it.

 | Park | Peak Season | Best Time to Avoid Crowds | Pro Tip |